-RNSG 2119 Nursing Process I (9 hrs credit, 9 hrs/wk lecture)
+RNSG 2119 Nursing Process I (9 hrs credit, 9 hrs/wk lecture) This course provides the foundational theory for LPNs/LPTNs to tran-

 This course provides the foundational theory for LPNs/LPTNs to transition to the responsibilities and roles of RNs.
 The student is introduced to ARNEC's goals, philosophy, and learning objectives.
 These objectives will build on the concepts of holism, human need, nursing process, communications, safety, and wellness-illness across the life span.
 The student's fundamental knowledge base will evolve by introducing knowledge, assessment and clinical skills, behaviors, and critical thinking skills that are required to function in the role as a Registered Nurse.
 This course also explores the legal, ethical, and social issues related to the Registered Nursing role.
 Basic pharmacology and fundamental nursing theory, skills, and medical math will be reviewed to prepare students for subsequent semesters.